-Better Future Project (BFP) provides experienced guidance and training to student groups pushing universities to divest their endowments from fossil fuel stocks.
-BFP has been supporting the campus divestment movement since August 2012.
+Better Future Project (BFP) provides coaching, training, and mentorship to student groups pushing colleges and universities to divest their endowments from fossil fuel stocks.
+BFP has been supporting the campus fossil fuel divestment movement since August 2012.
 As this movement launched, 350.org hired field staff in every region except New England, where 350.org instead provided BFP directly with funding to hire our own Campus Divestment Organizer from 2012-2015.
-BFP has been proud to use that funding to help the New England divestment campaigns make tremendous strides, and after 350.org changed their field model, we have been proud to continue supporting student leaders through other funding sources starting in the fall of 2015.
+BFP has been proud to use that funding to help the New England divestment campaigns make tremendous strides.
+After 350.org changed their field model, we have been proud to continue supporting student leaders through other funding sources starting in the fall of 2015.
+Since then, we have been deeply supporting student leaders of divestment campaigns through our Climate Organizing Fellowship program, which convenes a cohort of students each year to learn campaign organizing skills and political education and to connect with each other.

 “I came into this knowing absolutely nothing about how to build a movement on campus, let alone win divestment.
 Better Future Project has helped me grow as a leader in all aspects of the divestment campaign, including gathering student and faculty support, negotiating with our president, and planning actions and events.
 I can safely say Lesley never would have divested if not for Better Future Project’s campaign strategy support and mentorship.”